Breaking of axial symmetry in excited heavy nuclei as identified in Giant Dipole Resonance data: Acknowledgements

 \section{Acknowledgements}

 This work is supported by the German federal ministry for education and research BMBF (02NUK13A) and by the European Commission within the 7th EU framework programme under ERINDA (FP7-269499) and through Fission-2013-CHANDA (project no. 605203).
-Intense discussions within these projects and with other colleagues, especially with Ronald Schwengner, Julian Srebnry and Hermann Wolter, are gratefully acknowledged.
+Intense discussions within these projects and with other colleagues, especially with Ronald Schwengner, Julian Srebnry and Jonathan Wilson, are gratefully acknowledged.